srid/purescript-book-sources/chapter3.md

 ## Displaying Address Book Entries

 Let's write our first function, which will render an address book entry as a string.
 We start by giving the function a type.
 This is optional, but good practice, since it acts as a form of documentation.
+In fact, the PureScript compiler will give a warning if a top-level declaration does not contain a type annotation.
 A type declaration separates the name of a function from its type with the `::` symbol:

 ```haskell
 showEntry :: Entry -> String